SushankSharma/WebNav-Navigation-App/README.md

 ## Automotive Dashboard Navigation App

+## Dashboard Navigation App for Automotives

-A cross-platform desktop application built using React and Electron framework to provide effective navigation for automotives.
-The app was integrated with Google Maps API to meet the client's specific navigation requirements.
-The app runs on both Windows and x86 configurations, and a distributable app image was created using modified JSON parameters for the KANZI framework.
+A cross-platform desktop application developed using React and Electron framework to fulfil client's specific navigation needs.
+The app integrates Google Maps API and is designed to work on both Windows and x86 configurations.

+## Key Features
+- Cross-platform compatibility (Windows, x86)
+- Google Maps API integration
+- Modified JSON parameters for KANZI framework compatibility

+## Technical Achievements
-The project was a collaborative effort, with the team effectively communicating and continuously learning throughout the project.
-The challenge of limited access to the KANZI framework was successfully overcome by using React and Electron to create a distributable app image.
-This resulted in the successful completion of the project and the satisfaction of the sprint requirements requested by the client.
+Overcame limited access to KANZI framework by using React and Electron to create a distributable app image Collaborated effectively with team to complete project and satisfy sprint requirements requested by the client

+## Technologies Used
+- React,
+- Electron,
+- Google Maps API,
+- KANZI framework,
+- JSON parameters modification

+> **Note**: This description is based on information available as of 2021 and may not reflect the current state of the project.